RagnarB83/ash-documentation/docs/setup.rst

 ###############################
 Installation and Configuration
 ###############################
-**Step 1.** Clone or download an archive containing ASH and put the directory (named ash) in your home directory.
+**Step 1.** Clone or download an archive containing ASH and put the directory (named ash) in your home directory or wherever you want it.
 The ash directory contains the Python source code files, named ash.py etc.

 **Step 2.** Check if a suitable Python3 installation is available.
 It needs to contain Numpy and you will need to be able to install Python packages to it using pip.
 If you don't already have a suitable Python3 distribution, go to Step 2b.